 A Northwest Indiana economic development agency won a national accolade for its efforts to draw more businesses to the region.

-Last week, a trade publication honored the Northwest Indiana Forum for taking a regional approach to economic development.
+A trade publication honored the Northwest Indiana Forum for taking a regional approach to economic development.

 Area Development Magazine recognized the Portage-based agency at a consultants forum on best practices in economic development in Charleston, S.C.
 The 60,000-circulation journal covers corporate site selection and relocation, and reaches an audience of business executives and economic development professionals.